0xdarkcap/Solana-Vanity-mac-mini-cluster/README.md

 # Solana Vanity Address Cluster

+[NO SECURITY GURANTEE].
+This is 100% insecure, use at your own risk.
 This project lets you search for Solana vanity addresses using a cluster of Mac Minis.
 The search is parallelized across all available CPU cores in the cluster.
 Once any node finds a matching address, the cluster terminates the search on all other nodes and returns the result.

 ## Project Structure